Bilbrough

 Bilbrough (/ˈbɪlbrə/) is a village and civil parish in the county of North Yorkshire, England, 6 mi south-west of York, and just outside the York city boundary.
 According to the 2001 Census it had a population of 319 increasing to 348 at the 2011 census.

 The village was historically part of the West Riding of Yorkshire until 1974.
-From 1974 to 2023 it was part of the district of Selby.
+From 1974 to 2023 it was part of the Selby District.
 It is now administered by the unitary North Yorkshire Council.

 History

 The name means "The fortress of Bila", a personal name – probably Anglo-Saxon – not recorded but suggested by numerous other placenames.